supabase/supabase/studio/README.md

 - [Next.js](https://nextjs.org/)
 - [Tailwind](https://tailwindcss.com/)

-## Disclaimer

-Supabase Studio is under heavy development.
-Apologies for any confusing patterns used while we're refactoring the codebase.
-If you're planning to contribute, it is advised that you run `git pull` frequently to retrieve the latest updates.

 ## What's included

 Studio is designed to work with existing deployments - either the local hosted, docker setup, or our CLI.
 It is not intended for managing the deployment and administration of projects - that's out of scope.